 This vulnerability allows the software to write data past the end or before the beginning of the intended buffer.
 This can lead to undefined or unexpected results, typically causing data corruption or crashes.

-This vulnerability occurs when the application does not neutralize a user-control input properly before being replaced in the output.
-This can lead to many problems, including untrusted or incorrect data types in the database.
+The cross site scripting vulnerability occurs when the application does not neutralize a user-control input properly before being replaced in the output.
+This can lead to many problems, including untrusted or incorrect data types in the database and can be exploited across our attack surface.

 CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')